ripa79/sahko-kulutus/README.md

 ### Docker Setup

-1. Create a .env file as described in the Python/Node.js setup sections above.
+1. Create a .env file as described in the Node.js setup section above.

 2. Build and run using Docker Compose:
 ```